Things to Do Nearby Humber Bay Shores

 During the summer months, you can enjoy a refreshing dip in the Sunnyside-Gus Ryder Outdoor Pool located along the boardwalk itself, which claims to be the largest and best outdoor pool in the city.
 It’s located just a 15-min walk east of the Humber Bay Arch Bridge.

 Palace Pier Park

 Palace Pier Park is the first thing you step into when you leave the South end of the Humber Bay Arch Bridge.
 A beautiful grass space with benches and a beautiful view makes this park a prime spot for a picnic.
-Located just next to this park are Sheldon’s Lookout and both the Palace Place and Palace Pier condominiums buildings, named after the proposed Palace Pier.
+Located just next to this park are Sheldon Lookout and both the Palace Place and Palace Pier condominiums buildings, named after The Palace Pier.